 For most secure messages, you can only reply to the message for 30 days.
 After a month, the Reply button disappears but if the person is in your e-mail list, you can create a new message.

 Sometimes, a new message doesn't have a reply button.
 For example, if another doctor is filling in for your regular doctor during vacation, a reply button won't display.

 If you want to e-mail your doctor and can't use the reply button, start a new message.

-I was ready to send a message, but the "Send" button wouldn't work.
+I can't send a message because the "Send" button doesn't work.

 The send button won't be active until all parts of the message are complete.
 You must type something in both the subject and message fields.

 If you pasted your whole message in the message field, try typing in another period or any other character.

 In the list of providers I can e-mail, why is a doctor listed that I've never seen?

 Occasionally, doctors you have not had an appointment with may be listed in the drop-down menu, such as specialists who have consulted with your doctor or helped analyze a test result.
 Our system automatically lists all doctors who have participated in your care.

 Where are my lab results and immunization records?